bswaby/Touchpoint/README.md

 ## 💰 Finance

 ### 💳 [FortisFees](https://github.com/bswaby/Touchpoint/blob/main/Finance/FortisFees)
-It breaks down fees by program and accounting code so accounting can use it to back charge.
+It breaks down fees by program and accounting code so accounting can use it to back-charge.
 The biggest note is that the fees will be close to 99% but not 100% due to the disconnect of certain charges and reversals getting back to Touchpoint.
+This script took a 4-6hrs process and took it down to a 15-minute process to run the report and get it into the account system.

 - ⚙️ **Implementation Level: Easy-Moderate
 - 🧩 **Installation: Paste in code and change the fee percentages

 ### 📜 [QCD-GrantLetters](https://github.com/bswaby/Touchpoint/blob/main/Finance/QCD-GrantLetters)
-Automatically create QCD and Grant letters that you can print out and add to each person's notes.
+Automatically creates QCD and Grant letters that you can print out and stuff into windowed envelopes.
+In addition, you can upload these as a secure not to each persons record.
+On an average week for us, it saved the finance team 2-3 hours compared to how it was done prior.

 - ⚙️ **Implementation Level: Moderate-Advanced
 - 🧩 **Installation: This script is built on the basis that Grant and QCD are on separate batch types.
 Updating the letter information will require basic knowledge of HTML, but it should be easy to implement if you follow the pattern.
 The advanced side is that this is set up to print on windowed envelopes and it can tricky based on your environment and printer settings to get aligned.